Kunstbanause/Last64/last64_bloom/DESIGN.md

 - [ ] Weapon types and upgrades

 ### ✅ Phase 4: Polish & Features
-- [ ] GUI (health, XP bars)
+- [x] GUI: XP bar, level, press start
-- [ ] Visual effects and bloom
+- [ ] Visual effects
 - [x] Multiplayer support (4 players)

 ## 🛠️ KNOWN ISSUES
-- All the geometry is black (not showing the configured color).
-Something with the custom code generated geometry or render pipeline is not correct.
+~~All the geometry is black (not showing the configured color).
+Something with the custom code generated geometry or render pipeline is not correct.~~

 ## 📂 Project Structure (Suggested)
 n64-project/